${headerImage__alt}

 • A respected education program

-You’ll study education in a department known and respected around the region and beyond for its strong teacher preparation.
-In fact, many area principals look to hire recent Bethel graduates, and many students secure a full-time job before graduation.
+Study education in a department known and respected for its strong elementary teacher preparation.
+The program exceeds Minnesota state preparation and practicum requirements, helping ensure you graduate well prepared to lead your own classroom.
+As a result, many area principals actively seek out Bethel graduates, and many students secure a full-time teaching position before graduation.

 • Mentorship and support